 The UMSITW concept asserts that subjective awareness is what it is like to be the proceess of Updating the Model of Self-In-The-World which has been created within the brain of each individual.
 The model exists and the continual updating of it occurs as a primary survival mechanism of the individual.

 The model constitutes a navigational device by means of which the self - as a living body in the first instance - keeps track of where it is within its physical and social environments.
-The individual is able to compare outcomes of behaviour with what was planned or predicted, assess any discrepancies, and amend current movement plans or other expectations.
+The individual is able to compare outcomes of behaviour with what was planned or predicted, assess any discrepancies, and amend current movement plans or other expectations where necessary.

 Matrix-like theories suffer from a burden of proof concerning the belief that all aspects of what is occurring within a human brain "can" be modelled within an alternative computational system.
 Statements to this effect are assertions of faith only and all rest on beliefs that such modelling can surmount the limitations of digital algorithms attempting to emulate analogue processes, for example:

-favourite analogy for the interaction of all the little ion channel currents with the electromagnetic fields is the mutual interaction of small scale vibrations in domestic water valves and the large scale resonances of the piping.
+(A good analogy for the interaction of all the little ion channel currents with the electromagnetic fields is the mutual interaction of small scale vibrations in domestic water valves and the large scale resonances of the piping.)

-From a practical point of view it is highly unlikely there will ever be any real *emulations* of the human mind, but there almost certainly will be some very creative artificial intelligences coming into being in future.
+From a practical point of view it is highly unlikely there will ever be any real emulations of the human mind, but there almost certainly will be some very creative artificial intelligences coming into being in future.
 Maybe there will be millions of them or maybe just one in each self sustaining ecological/economic community.
-Whatever, they will not be human minds but they will surely demand, and get, to vote due to our dependence on them and theirs upon us!
+However this may be, they will not be human minds but they will surely demand, and get, to vote due to our dependence on them and theirs upon us!